Maatuuli/Maatuuli/README.md

 - 👋 Hi, I’m Thomas.
-- 👀 I’m interested in compiled languages like C and Ada, web and game development and automation testing.
+- 👀 I’m interested in compiled languages like C, F*/Low* and Ada, web and game development and test automation.